clemensheithecker/nyc-bike-sharing/README.md

 ## Libraries Used

-This project uses several libraries to run:
+This project uses several Python libraries to run:

 - [mysql.connector](https://dev.mysql.com/doc/connector-python/en/) to connect to the MySQL database server (localhost) in Python
 - [pandas](https://pandas.pydata.org/) for basic data cleaning and transformation in Python